 - 2 Advantages of an Airbrush Kit

-- 5 Valuable Tips for the Purchase of an Airbrush Set
+- 5 Valuable Tips for the Purchase of an Airbrush Kit

 What is an Airbrush Kit?

 Airbrushing is becoming increasingly popular not only among artists, but also among do-it-yourselfers and even among amateur bakers.
-Of course you also need an airbrush set for airbrushing.
-You can find it yourself or use a kit that has already been put together.
+Of course, you would need an airbrush kit for airbrushing.
+You can create one yourself, or buy a fully pre-assembled kit.
 This usually consists of the following basic parts:

 - Airbrush Gun